-If your printer is having some issues and you see no power light on the printer when your printer won’t turn on, there are some troubleshooting steps you can try before you bring it to a printer repair center: Please read this post till last to find the exact reason and solution-
+If your printer is having some issues and you see no power light on the printer when your printer won’t turn on there are some troubleshooting steps you can try before you bring it to a printer repair center: Please read this post till last to find the exact reason and solution-

-- Now, connect the printer into a USB port of the computer and if the computer does not detect the printer connected in the “printers and devices”, it implies that power is not reaching to the printer circuitry.
+- Now, connect the printer into a USB port of the computer and if the computer does not detect the printer connected in the “printers and devices”, it implies that power is not reaching the printer circuitry.

-10- Maybe the power supply of the printer is faulty.
-If it always took you longer to turn on the printer each and every time, there is a possibility that power supply has been damaged, it is like a capacitor in the printer.
+- Maybe the power supply of the printer is faulty.
+If it always took you longer to turn on the printer each and every time, there is a possibility that the power supply has been damaged, it is like a capacitor in the printer.